 4. ShortPixel Image Optimizer

-After installing and activating the plugin, every JPG, PNG, and GIF you upload will be automatically optimized, and this plugin doesn’t enable you to turn off this option at all, as most others do.
+After installing and activating the plugin, every JPG, PNG, GIF, PDF, and WebP you upload will get optimized automatically, but it doesn’t enable you to turn off this option at all, as most others do.

 5. Compress JPG & PNG Images